daniel-beet/acme.sh.wiki-clone/Using-'--pre-hook',-'--post-hook',-'--renew-hook'-and-'--reload-cmd'.md

-Those hooks are only work with `--issue` or `--install-cert` command.
+Those hooks are only working with `--issue` or `--install-cert` command.

 ```sh
 acme.sh --install-cert -d example.com  \